UnlockGPU/UnlockGPU/_pages/faq.md

 **A:**

-We're not just making noise—we're using formal shareholder activism, which is fundamentally different from internet petitions.

-**The barrier is surprisingly low:** Anyone owning just $2,000 of AMD stock for three years can file a shareholder resolution.
-We already meet these requirements.
+The barrier is shockingly low: just $2,000 of AMD stock for three years gets you shareholder resolution powers.
+We already qualify.

-**Why resolutions matter:** Unlike petitions, shareholder resolutions are formal corporate governance that:
-- Get mandatory inclusion in proxy statements sent to all shareholders
-- Require board response and public disclosure
-- Generate media coverage because they're real corporate actions, not just online campaigns
-- Even minority votes of 10-20% create significant pressure and force management attention

-**Real precedent:** Engine No. 1 successfully changed ExxonMobil's board with only 0.02% ownership by combining technical credibility with strategic activism.
+Engine No. 1 took down ExxonMobil's board with 0.02% ownership.
+We don't need to own AMD—we just need to be right and loud about it.

-Our unique advantage is combining developer expertise with investor pressure—making our demands technically credible and financially legitimate.
+Even "losing" votes of 10-20% create massive pressure because they signal serious problems that can't be ignored anymore.

-For detailed explanation of our shareholder activism strategy, see [Shareholder Activism: How You Can Force Real Change]({{ site.baseurl }}/activism/).
+For detailed strategy, see [Shareholder Activism: How You Can Force Real Change]({{ site.baseurl }}/activism/).

 <a id="why-amd"></a>

 ## Q: Why not target NVIDIA directly?
 Isn't NVIDIA the real problem?
-Why focus on AMD when they already support open source?

 **A:**

-NVIDIA's CUDA monopoly is the core problem—it creates vendor lock-in, inflates prices, and blocks open AI/scientific computing.
-We absolutely want open GPU computing free from single-vendor control.

-However, NVIDIA only responds to real competition, not public pressure.
-Years of calls to "open up CUDA" have been ignored because their monopoly works and their platform "just works."
+NVIDIA's monopoly is the problem, but they only respond to real competition, not angry tweets.

-AMD is the only realistic challenger with both the hardware and open-source commitment.
-But AMD's current "openness" isn't enough:
+AMD is the only company that can actually challenge NVIDIA.
+But their current "openness" is just marketing—tools that don't work aren't actually open.

-- Software experience (drivers, libraries, ease of use) lags far behind NVIDIA
-- Developers face broken workflows, missing features, and limited support
-- Community verdict: "Open source" is just marketing unless tools actually work

-### Why focus on AMD?

-NVIDIA's monopoly will only break when a credible, open alternative exists.
-The fastest path is pushing AMD to deliver on their potential—fixing software, expanding support, and earning developer trust.

-Our campaign demands execution, not promises.
-We're pushing AMD to be truly competitive, not just "open."

-### If AMD delivers, everyone wins:
+NVIDIA's monopoly breaks when AMD stops sucking.
+We're here to make sure that happens.

-- Prices drop and the "CUDA tax" disappears
+When AMD wins, the "CUDA tax" disappears and everyone wins.
+Except NVIDIA's shareholders.
-- Open science and AI become accessible to more people
-- NVIDIA is forced to compete or open up

-### Bottom line:

-AMD is the only company with a realistic path to break NVIDIA's monopoly—but only if they fix what's broken.
-When AMD wins, we all win.

 <a id="amd-knows"></a>
 ## Q: Doesn't AMD already know all of this?
-Why should an external campaign be necessary?

 **A:**

-It's true—AMD's leadership understands the CUDA monopoly, the market opportunity, and the need for a competitive open-source software stack.
-They talk about it in interviews, investor calls, and press releases.
-They know what needs fixing.

-So why is outside pressure still needed?
+Of course they do.
+AMD talks about beating NVIDIA in every earnings call.

-**Knowing ≠ Doing.** Big organizations often struggle to turn knowledge into action.
-AMD has known about these problems for years—but progress has been slow and inconsistent.
+But knowing ≠ doing.
+They've known about these problems for years—progress has been pathetic.

-**Credibility Gap.** Developers and investors have been burned by broken promises and missed timelines.
-There's a lack of trust that AMD will deliver without public accountability.

-**Internal Pressures.** Like any large company, AMD has shifting priorities, competing departments, and budget constraints.
-It's easy for crucial software work to be delayed or cut—unless there's a strong outside signal that the world is watching.

-**Independent Oversight Creates Results.** Think of credit rating agencies: every company knows it should manage its debt, but ratings still matter—because external scrutiny affects access to capital, board decisions, and even executive compensation.
-The same is true for open software at AMD: public, independent evaluation makes it a top priority, not just an internal talking point.

-**Proven Track Record.** In tech, real change—open drivers, better standards, security audits—almost always follows sustained, external, community or investor pressure.
-It's rarely just the result of internal insight.

-**In short:**
-We're not here to "educate" AMD.
-We're here to create the public, independent accountability that finally moves the needle.
-Even when management knows the right answer, external pressure and oversight are what turn promises into progress.
+We're not here to educate AMD.
+We're here to create the pressure that turns promises into actual progress.

+Think credit rating agencies: companies know how to manage debt, but external oversight is what makes it happen.

 <a id="why-shareholder-activism"></a>
 ## Q: Why shareholder activism instead of working with AMD directly?

 **A:**

-While traditional approaches like developer feedback and community forums continue to be valuable, we're excited to try something new: formal shareholder activism.

-**Why this is a novel approach for GPU computing:**
-- Developer advocacy has typically been limited to forums, GitHub issues, and informal feedback
-- Open source communities rarely leverage financial ownership for technical improvements
-- No major GPU software campaign has combined developer expertise with investor pressure
-- This bridges the gap between technical credibility and corporate governance power

-**This approach offers unique opportunities:**
-- Creates legal obligations (resolutions must be included in proxy statements)
+Developer forums don't work.
+GitHub issues get ignored.
+Polite feedback disappears into the corporate void.

-- Forces board-level attention (can't be delegated to lower-level managers)
+Shareholder resolutions create legal obligations and force board-level attention that can't be delegated away.
-- Generates public accountability (voting results become public record)
-- Provides ongoing leverage (annual meetings create recurring pressure)

-**We're not replacing collaboration**—we're adding a powerful new tool.
-The goal is to complement existing efforts with formal accountability mechanisms that can amplify our voice.

-Think of it as "trust but verify" for corporate commitments—something worth trying in the GPU computing space.
+It's "trust but verify" for corporate commitments.
+Time to try something that actually works.

 <a id="if-ignored"></a>
 ## Q: What happens if AMD ignores the shareholder resolution?

 **A:**

-Even if AMD's management opposes our resolution, the process itself creates multiple pressure points:

-**Immediate Impact:**
-- Resolution gets included in proxy materials sent to all shareholders
-- AMD must provide an official response explaining their position
+They can't ignore it—it gets included in proxy materials sent to every shareholder, and they must provide an official response.
-- Media coverage highlights the issues and AMD's response
-- Analysts and institutional investors pay attention

-**Ongoing Pressure:**
-- We can file similar resolutions annually until issues are addressed
-- Voting results become public benchmarks of shareholder sentiment
-- Poor responses damage AMD's credibility with developers and investors
-- Success builds momentum for future campaigns

-**Historical Pattern:**
+Even if we "lose," 10-20% votes signal serious problems that force management action.

-Most successful shareholder campaigns don't win on the first vote—they build pressure over time.
-Engine No. 1 spent months building their case before their ExxonMobil victory.
+Most successful campaigns don't win on the first try—they build pressure over time.
+We can file annually until they fix what's broken.

-Even "losing" votes of 10-20% often trigger management action because they signal serious problems that can't be ignored.

 ---